Fret not my fellow Elf’ing mom, I have come to take the pressure off you with a few very simple Elf shortcuts for tired moms… like me and you!

 - The kids will find the Elf in his home-base some mornings – and instead of having done something genius, he will have a small gift for them.
 (This is when the house they built for him at the beginning of the month comes in handy.)

-- And… when all else fails – I turn to Pinterest!
+- And… when all else fails – I turn to this post with 200+ Elf on the Shelf Ideas, Activities and EXCUSES!
 I have a big Elf on the Shelf board on Pinterest and I add to it every week – so follow it for continued inspiration!

 Do me a favor – share your ideas with me; we are all in this Elf’ing thing together!